openssl/openssl/doc/designs/quic-design/quic-fifm.md

 a `QUIC_TXPIM_PKT` structure from the TXPIM, fill in the structure including the ACK Manager data, and submit it via the FIFD which we introduce below.

-The TXPIM does not anything with the `QUIC_TXPIM_PKT` structure itself other than managing its allocation and manipulation.
+The TXPIM does do not anything with the `QUIC_TXPIM_PKT` structure itself other than managing its allocation and manipulation.
 Constructive use of the data kept in the TXPIM is made by the FIFD.

 ### API